 Bangkok is a city of sights, sounds, and amazing experiences.
-Take time to wander around and discover new places, but don’t miss these 10 amazing sights in Bangkok.
+If you are luck enough to be studying abroad in Bangkok, take time to wander around and discover new places, but don’t miss these 10 amazing sights.

 Around the corner from all this is yet another huge mall, Central World.
-There are often concerts held in front of Central World's main entrance, many of which are free.
+There are often concerts held in front of Central World's main entrance, many of which are free (perfect for international students in Bangkok).
 A few blocks away are many smaller shopping centers in the Pratu-Nam district.
 For shoppers, Bangkok offers an overwhelming selection with prices that range from real bargains to luxury purchases.

 Note: These last three places can be visited in succession, due to their proximity to one another.
 Visiting all three make for a perfect day trip.